imtiaz993/imtiaz993/README.md

 - 🔭 I’m currently working as a Fulltime Developer @ <a href='https://upwork.com/'>Upwork</a>
 - 🤔 I’m looking for help with Outstanding project ideas & contributions in MERN AND WEB3.
-- ⚡ Fun fact: I can code for more than 12 hours continuously.

 ## ⚡ Technologies